-It takes a village to get a film to prospective audiences worldwide and Salero, a Cinereach original production about a traditional salt gatherer on Bolivia’s modernizing Salar de Uyuni, is no exception.
+It takes an international village to get a film to prospective audiences worldwide and Salero, a Cinereach original production about a traditional salt gatherer on Bolivia’s modernizing Salar de Uyuni, is no exception.

 Salero premiered at IDFA in November 2015 and is nearing the end of a long and wide-ranging festival run.
 It landed on iTunes and Netflix in the US through the Sundance Institute’s Creative Distribution Initiative, and Cinema Guild handles North American educational/non-theatrical distribution.
 For worldwide sales, we were lucky to partner with ro*co Films International, which represents hundreds of excellent documentaries (including The Death and Life of Marsha P Johnson at the 2017 Tribeca Film Festival), and ro*co secured Salero’s broadcast on Al Jazeera English.